 Arav Choudhary Profile

 Arav Choudhary, is a model turned actor, who has graduating from Hollywood Film Institute.
 He is seen in some hit films like "Dhoom" and "Laado", which has won him the "National Award".
-He is last seen in the television show "Gulaal", which has concluded recently.
-Currently, he is seen playing a great role of Bhishma Pitamah in the mythological show Mahabharat on Star Plus.
+He is last seen in the television show "Gulaal".
+Currently, he is seen playing a great role of Bhishma Pitamah in the mythological saga Mahabharat on Star Plus.

 Personal ProfileName : Arav Choudhary

 Occupation : Model and Actor

 Bhishma in MahabharatArav plays the role of Bhishma in the Tv show "Mahabharat" which airs on Plus.
 The actor has tough time matching up to the standards of actor Mukesh Khanna, who had essayed the similar character years back in B R Chopra's epic "Mahabharat".
 The show has been in the making for three long years and has now hit the small screen.
 He is very much enjoying his character to portray on screen is very much delighted to see the response that he has been getting from the viewers for his role.

 InterviewWhen asked Arav about his role as Bhishma Pitamah in Mahabharat he said, "I am lucky and feel blessed that I am playing the role of Bhishma Pithama.
 I haven't actually read Mahabharta but yes when I was small I did watch it.
 I love the character as I am playing a young teenaged Bhishma Pithama to the old Bhishma Pithama.
 This show is a film on television and every actor has been trained by Siddharth Kumar Tewary's Production team to learn horse riding, voice modulation which has actually made it easier for me to portray the role in a comfortable manner."